mollie/mollie-api-node/README.md

 # About

 [Mollie](https://www.mollie.com/) builds payment products, commerce solutions and APIs that let you accept online and mobile payments, for small online stores and Fortune 500s alike.
-Accepting [iDEAL](https://www.mollie.com/payments/ideal), [Bancontact/Mister Cash](https://www.mollie.com/payments/bancontact), [SOFORT Banking](https://www.mollie.com/payments/sofort), [Credit Card](https://www.mollie.com/payments/credit-card), [SEPA Bank transfer](https://www.mollie.com/payments/bank-transfer), [SEPA Direct debit](https://www.mollie.com/payments/direct-debit), [PayPal](https://www.mollie.com/payments/paypal), [Belfius Direct Net](https://www.mollie.com/payments/belfius), [paysafecard](https://www.mollie.com/payments/paysafecard), [Gift Cards](https://www.mollie.com/payments/gift-cards), and [ING Home’Pay](https://www.mollie.com/payments/ing-homepay), [Giropay](https://www.mollie.com/en/payments/giropay/), [EPS](https://www.mollie.com/en/payments/eps/) and [Apple Pay](https://www.mollie.com/en/payments/apple-pay/) online payments without fixed monthly costs or any punishing registration procedures.
+Accepting [iDEAL][ideal], [Bancontact/Mister Cash][bancontact], [SOFORT Banking][sofort], [Credit Card][credit-card], [SEPA Bank transfer][bank-transfer], [SEPA Direct debit][direct-debit], [PayPal][paypal], [Belfius Direct Net][belfius], [paysafecard][paysafecard], [Gift Cards][gift-cards], [ING Home’Pay][ing-homepay], [Giropay][giropay], [EPS][eps] and [Apple Pay][apple-pay] online payments without fixed monthly costs or any punishing registration procedures.
 Just use the Mollie API to receive payments directly on your website or easily refund transactions to your customers.

 ## Features

-- [Payments](https://docs.mollie.com/reference/v2/payments-api/create-payment): are the heart of the Mollie API: this is where most implementations start off.
+- [Payments][payments]: are the heart of the Mollie API: this is where most implementations start off.
-- [Methods](https://docs.mollie.com/reference/v2/methods-api/list-methods): show all the payment methods activated on the website profile.
+- [Methods][methods]: show all the payment methods activated on the website profile.
 Also allows you to integrate iDEAL's bank selection screen into your own payment flow.
-- [Refunds](https://docs.mollie.com/reference/v2/refunds-api/create-refund): allow you to make refunds in relation to a payment.
+- [Refunds][refunds]: allow you to make refunds in relation to a payment.
-- [Customers](https://docs.mollie.com/reference/v2/customers-api/create-customer): allow you to manage your customer's details.
+- [Customers][customers]: allow you to manage your customer's details.
+- [Orders][orders]: allows you to use Mollie for your order management.
+Pay after delivery payment methods, such as Klarna Pay later and Klarna Slice it, require orders and cannot be used with payments.
-- [Mandates](https://docs.mollie.com/reference/v2/mandates-api/create-mandate): allow you to charge a customer's credit card or bank account recurrently.
+- [Mandates][mandates]: allow you to charge a customer's credit card or bank account recurrently.
-- [Subscriptions](https://docs.mollie.com/reference/v2/subscriptions-api/create-subscription): allow you to schedule recurring payments to take place at regular intervals.
+- [Subscriptions][subscriptions]: allow you to schedule recurring payments to take place at regular intervals.

 # Getting started